zachfeldman3/fall-2025-portfolio-zachfeldman3/_projects/headlights.md

 This modular approach enabled rapid prototyping of complex geometry, ensured accurate assembly, and maintained the serviceability and structural robustness required for competition use.

+# Taillights

+In parallel with the headlight development, I designed a fully integrated taillight housing system to meet functional, packaging, and environmental requirements.
+Unlike the headlights—which were designed around a single high-intensity light source—the taillights needed to support distinct braking and turn-signal indicators, driving a more segmented internal layout.

+I used the same surface-driven workflow developed for the headlights, deriving geometry directly from the vehicle body using surface offsets, splitting tools, and Boolean combine/cut operations to ensure a seamless aerodynamic interface.
+However, the taillight geometry was more complex: the housing follows a continuously curved profile along its entire length, rather than transitioning from a curved surface to planar faces as in the headlight design.

+The taillight assembly consists of two primary components:
+1. a main structural housing that mounts directly to the baseplate, and
+2. a secondary retention frame secured via heat-set inserts.

+This frame captures a curved acrylic lens panel that slides into place, sealing and protecting the internal electronics from rain and debris—an environmental protection feature that was unnecessary for the internally mounted headlights.

+To ensure serviceability and structural robustness, the complete taillight module is fastened to the baseplate using five 1/4-20 screws, allowing for quick removal while maintaining precise alignment and load distribution.
+The external placement of the taillights was enabled by packaging clearance beneath the rear baseplate tail, allowing the assembly to remain fully flush with the vehicle body without protrusions.

+This design emphasized aerodynamic integration, manufacturability, environmental sealing, and modular service access, while maintaining visual consistency with the headlight architecture.